atomgalaxy/wg21-defining-contracts-p2358/defining-contracts-2358.md

 extern void violation_handler(diagnostic-information) noexcept;
 ```

-This formulation is the simplest answer to *how do violation handlers interact with noexcept functions*.
+This formulation is the simplest answer to *how do violation handlers interact with noexcept functions* - they never throw.
+Still allows continuing after a violation.

 ## Unspecified but never returns